Manav66/Login2Xplore-InternshipProject/README.md

 # JsonPowerDB

-### Please give a star is you want to fork this repository.
+### Please give a ⭐ if you want to fork this repository.

 [Documentation Link](http://login2explore.com/jpdb/docs.html)